nahiyan/wordpress-sync/readme.md

 # WP Sync

-A WordPress plugin to sync posts and menus between GitHub and Wordpress.
+A WordPress plugin to sync pages and menus between GitHub and Wordpress.

 # Motive